HatchmereOpen water swimming in the lake

 1. No Inflatables

-No sunbeds, toys or other such inflatable allowed other than swimming aids such as arm bands and tow floats.
+No sunbeds, toys or other such novelty inflatables allowed however swimming aids such as arm bands and tow floats are permitted.

 2. No Water Craft